zoran-cuckovic/beautiful-jekyll/_posts/2020-10-10-hillshade.md

 ![screenshot](/figures/20-10-screenshot.jpg)
 *Figure 5.
 Terrain shading module for hillshade analysis.
 Note two settings for angular exaggeration.*

-Lateral exaggeration in will accentuate slopes that are often poorly rendered with standard lambertian hillshade - as when overlying a hillshade model with a slope model.
-Such effect may be useful for the detection and visualisation of faint terrain features are othervise poorly visible when illuminated form a chosen hillshade angle.
-At the same time this approach may prevent the appearance of washed out, highly illuminated slopes - a frequent, undesired effect (see the comparison of images below).
+Lateral exaggeration will accentuate slopes which may be poorly rendered with standard lambertian hillshade - as when overlying a hillshade model with a slope model.
+Such effect may be useful for the detection and visualisation of faint terrain features that are poorly visible in standard hillshade models.
+This approach may also prevent the appearance of washed out, highly illuminated slopes - a frequent, undesired effect (see the comparison of images below).

 <iframe frameborder="0" class="juxtapose" width="100%" height="670" src="https://cdn.knightlab.com/libs/juxtapose/latest/embed/index.html?uid=3e206e9a-0bf0-11eb-bf88-a15b6c7adf9a"></iframe>
 *Figure 6.
 Comparison of standard hillshade model with the one with lateral angle exaggeration (factor: 3.0, very strong).*